leloq/dynamic-tariffs-in-distribution-grids/README.md

 🚀 **Overview**

-This repository provides an open-source framework to analyze the impact of dynamic tariffs and regulatory options on the distribution grid.
-It includes tools to simulate household behavior, create dynamic and constant profiles, calculate grid reinforcement costs, and visualize results.
+This repository provides an open-source framework to analyze the impact of dynamic tariffs and regulatory options on distribution grid reinforcement costs.
+It includes tools to simulate the operation of household home energy management systems, create load profiles under constant and dynamic tariff adoption, calculate grid reinforcement costs based on PyPSA power flow simulations and the eDisGO package, and visualize results.

 📄 **Key Features:**
 1. **Household Simulations**: Create household load profiles, based on different regulatory scenarios (e.g., dynamic tariff adoption, grid charge design, feed-in temuneration)